Preliminary Examination in Graduate-entry Medicine

 2. Paper 2: Ethics

-Candidates will be required to write one essay in response to a choice of question topics.
+Candidates will be required to answer a series of questions in short notes format, and to write one essay in response to a choice of question topics.

 Candidates will be required to demonstrate, in a practical examination, their ability to take a clinical history and to perform a clinical examination of the systems of the body specified in the syllabus and, to apply such practical skills as may be defined in the syllabus.